Claim your freebie!

 - how much you could get using the teachers early retirement calculator

-I have been teaching for 25 years, 13 of them part-time, but was still shocked to find out just how little my pension was predicted to pay out.
+I have been teaching for 26 years, 14 of them part-time, but was still shocked to find out just how little my pension was predicted to pay out.
 It currently says I will have a pension of £7,700 at 60!
-However, if I retire at 55, then it will be even less than that.
+However, I want to retire at 55, so it will be even less than that.

 Please come along and join my Your Money Sorted Facebook group, where you will meet other teachers who want to make more of their money, allowing them to become happier, healthier and wealthier, and plan more effectively for the future.